rinalim/VolumeJoy/README.md

 # VolumeJoy
-Volume control with Joystick for RetoPie
+Volume control with Joystick for RetroPie

 ## Install
 <pre><code>